BERMUDA 5 days

 • Hurricane season runs from mid-August through early November.

-• There is a far greater chance of being affected by a hurricane in the US or the Caribbean than in Bermuda.
-On average, a damaging tropical cyclone occurs once every six to seven years.
+• Hurricanes are much more likely in the US or the Caribbean than in Bermuda.
+Bermuda faces a damaging storm about once every six or seven years.

 • The summers are warm and can be oppressive.